Skip to content

 V. Lab Tasks

-Every member of the lab will be involved in scheduled lab maintenance in some capacity.
+Every lab member will be involved in scheduled lab maintenance in some capacity.
 This will include things like defined cleaning activities and making common buffers and reagents.
-Roles are divided between undergraduates and other lab staff: Undergrad Tasks and Staff Tasks.
+Roles are divided between undergraduates and other lab staff.
+Task assignments are outlined in the Lab GDrive.

 VI.
 Lab Inventory and Organization